MicrosoftDocs/customer-voice/fp-docs/preview-and-test-survey.md

 <!--note from editor:  List item #2: add "of the screen" after "at the top" if that is accurate-->

-After you have created and edited a survey, preview and test it before distributing it to respondents.
+After you have created and edited a survey, preview and test it before distributing it to respondents:

 1. Open the survey you want to preview.